epsi95/nodejs-flask/README.md

 And it worked!
 So now any WSGI complient web app like Django will run on this.

-I worked this code in `Ubuntu 20.04.2 LTS`, not quite sure about other operating systems.
+I worked this code in `Ubuntu 20.04.2 LTS`, `node v14.17.0`, `python 3.8.5` not quite sure about other operating systems.
 Check PyNode docs if any issue regarding running python code.

 ```
 # set up virtual environment